-* Euro rises to session-high after strong Spanish bond auction
+* Euro rises to session-high after strong Spanish bond

 * Gains limited ahead of ECB meeting on Thursday

 * BOJ easing expectations keep pressure on yen